 The Kuranda Range Road (Kennedy Highway, Cairns/Mareeba section) links Smithfield with Kuranda and is the main coastal gateway to the Atherton Tablelands, Cape York Peninsula, and the Gulf Savannah.
 It is a critical link for commuter, commercial, and visitor traffic in Tropical North Queensland and a vital strategic corridor linking the Atherton Tablelands, North Tropical Coast, and Cape York to the Cairns Airport and seaports.
 The Kuranda Range Road underpins the commercial viability of primary industries, producers, and exporters in the region in providing access to markets through the Cairns air and seaports, and road links to southern markets2.
-In recent years, there has been rapid growth in traffic demand due to growth in tourism, freight movement, and residential development on the Tablelands.
-The road is now operating beyond capacity with safety and traffic efficiency now at critical levels for action.
+In recent years, there has been a rapid increase in traffic demand due to growth in tourism, freight movement, and residential development on the Tablelands.
+FNQROC reports the road is now operating beyond capacity with safety and traffic efficiency now at critical levels for action.

 There are other impediments to a safe and efficient transport corridor from Cairns to the Tablelands.
 The Barron River Bridge on the Kennedy Highway at Kuranda was reduced to one lane and load limited to 50.5 tonnes for a year due to concerns over the safety and stability of the bridge.
-The State Government in March 2021 announced a $2.1M investigation into long-term solutions for either replacing or rehabilitating the bridge3.
+The State Government in March 2021 announced a $2.1m investigation into long-term solutions for either replacing or rehabilitating the bridge3.

-The Federal Government, in its July 2020 release of the 2019 National Land Transport Network (NLTN) Determination Review, confirmed the National Highway A1 would be extended from Cairns to Smithfield.
+In July 2020, the then Federal Government released the 2019 National Land Transport Network (NLTN) Determination Review, confirming the National Highway A1 would be extended from Cairns to Smithfield.
 The objectives of an integrated land transport network include improving national and regional connectivity for communities and industry; improving national, regional, and international logistics; and trade and consistency with viable, long-term economic and social outcomes4.

 Bolstering transport in FNQ

-- That the Queensland Government works with the Federal Government to amend the National Land Transport Act 2014 to extend the national highway designation from its current terminus at the intersection of Captain Cook and Kennedy Highways to the intersection of the Kennedy Highway and the Mulligan Highway.
+That the Queensland Government works with the Federal Government to amend the National Land Transport Act 2014 to extend the national highway designation from its current terminus at the intersection of Captain Cook and Kennedy Highways to the intersection of the Kennedy Highway and the Mulligan Highway.

-1 FNQROC (2020), State Government Regional Priorities, Far North Queensland Regional Organisation of Councils (https://www.fnqroc.qld.gov.au/files/media/original/004/d6c/243/58c/State-Delegation-Brief-August-2020-Web-V2.0.pdf)
+1. FNQROC (2020), State Government Regional Priorities, Far North Queensland Regional Organisation of Councils https://www.fnqroc.qld.gov.au/files/media/original/004/d6c/243/58c/State-Delegation-Brief-August-2020-Web-V2.0.pdf

-2 FNQROC Kuranda Range Road Far North Queensland Regional Priority August 2019 (https://www.fnqroc.qld.gov.au/files/media/original/004/98d/138/272/FNQROC-Kuranda-Range-Road-August-2019-_DIGITAL.PDF)
+2. FNQROC Kuranda Range Road Far North Queensland Regional Priority August 2019 (https://www.fnqroc.qld.gov.au/files/media/original/004/98d/138/272/FNQROC-Kuranda-Range-Road-August-2019-_DIGITAL.PDF)

-3 Cluff R. Government investigates replacement of Barron River Bridge, Tropic Now.
+3. Cluff R. Government investigates replacement of Barron River Bridge, Tropic Now.
 2020 18 Mar.
 Available from: https://www.tropicnow.com.au/2021/march/18/government-investigates-replacement-of-barron-river-bridge

-4 Australian Government Infrastructure Investment Program, What is Infrastructure Investment?, (https://investment.infrastructure.gov.au/about/what_is_infr3astructure_investment.aspx).
+4. Australian Government Infrastructure Investment Program, What is Infrastructure Investment?, (https://investment.infrastructure.gov.au/about/what_is_infr3astructure_investment.aspx).

-6 Queensland Government 2009, Far North Queensland Infrastructure Plan 2009 – 2031, https://cabinet.qld.gov.au/documents/2009/feb/far%20north%20queensland%20infrastructure%20plan/Attachments/Final%20FNQ%20Infrastructure%20Plan.pdf
+6. Queensland Government 2009, Far North Queensland Infrastructure Plan 2009 – 2031, https://cabinet.qld.gov.au/documents/2009/feb/far%20north%20queensland%20infrastructure%20plan/Attachments/Final%20FNQ%20Infrastructure%20Plan.pdf